Like us on Facebook!

 "Musical ability is not an inborn talent but an ability that can be developed.
 Any child who is properly trained can develop musical ability just as all children develop the ability to speak their mother tongue.
 The potential of every child is unlimited" -Shinichi Suzuki

-Over fifty years ago, Japanese violinist, educator, and philosopher Shinichi Suzuki came to the realization that children all over the world learned to speak their native language relatively easily through observation, parental encouragement, and constant repetition.
-Suzuki believed that musical skills could be acquired in much the same way that language was learned, and he began teaching using these basic principles to create the "mother-tongue approach" to learning music.
+Over sixty years ago, Japanese violinist, educator, and philosopher Shinichi Suzuki came to the realization that children all over the world learned to speak their native language relatively easily through observation, parental encouragement, and constant repetition.
+Suzuki believed that through creating a nurturing environment, musical skills could be acquired in much the same way.
+Using these basic principles, Suzuki created the incredibly successful "mother-tongue approach" to learning music.

 Some of the basic traits of the Suzuki philosophy include:

 - Learning with other children - In addition to individual lessons, Suzuki students also participate in group classes.
-Because all Suzuki students learn the same pieces, group classes are motivating for students, and enable them to play together, therefore developing valuable ensemble skills.
+Through group classes, students build confidence, learn from their peers, develop ensemble skills, and gain confidence.
+Because all Suzuki students learn shared repertoire, group classes are motivating, and enable them to play together.

 For more information please visit the Suzuki Association of the Americas website.